|

 STEP 2 – Attach tops to the wall cabinets

 Next, you’ll want to create 3 separate tops to attach on top of your cabinets to serve as the base for your built-in bookshelves (the top structures).
-For all of these visible areas, we used a high quality sanded plywood so that we could achieve a flawless paint finish.

 DIY Built-in Media Center